Read what current and former students say about their study choice and experiences with the programme.

 I am in the second year of my Master’s degree now.
 Most of the projects and assignments we do, are done within real companies, which is always a great experience.
 I also like the guest lectures from leading companies, which are not only interesting but also descriptive in terms that it shows us what we will be doing in our Master thesis and/or in professional life.
 The best part of the programme for me however are the elective courses, as it allows you to choose what you would like to learn most.
 I am currently taking courses in the entrepreneurial field to become an ICT entrepreneur.

 My personal interests involve subjects like Enterprise Architecture, Software Product Management and ICT Advisory.
 The Business Informatics programme has a wide choice of subjects available with a professional and interesting atmosphere, while also keeping the lectures informal, entertaining and personal.
 This allows me to follow my own interests while still learning high quality skills in a friendly environment.
 Most courses have a project in small teams which you can tune to your own interests.
 It is interesting to see how the same assignment can then turn out in a totally different end result, which is very educational.
-When I start my thesis this year, I will probably focus on something in the domain of Requirements Engineering, a very important subject for companies tuning information systems to their own needs."
+My thesis focuses on the domain of Requirements Engineering, a very important subject for companies tuning information systems to their own needs.